UPES B.Tech Admissions 2026

 Ranked #43 among Engineering colleges in India by NIRF | Highest Package 1.3 CR , 100% Placements

-JEE Advanced Competition Level 2025 - Joint Entrance Examination Advanced is a nation-level entrance test for admission to the Indian Institute of Technology (IITs).
-Every year 2, 50, 000 JEE Mains qualifying candidates are allowed to appear for JEE Advanced exam.
-These students will compete for 17760 seats at IITs.
-Which will make the IIT JEE Advanced a highly competitive exam.
-Aspirants can check the article to know the JEE Advanced competition level 2025.
+JEE Advanced Competition Level 2026 - Joint Entrance Examination Advanced is a nation-level entrance test for admission to the Indian Institute of Technology (IITs) in India.
+It is a highly competitive exam that required candidates to first qualify in the JEE Mains exam to even attempt it.
+Every year, the top 2, 50,000 qualifying candidates in the JEE Mains are allowed to appear for JEE Advanced exam.
+These students will compete for around a total of 17760 seats at IITs.
+Aspirants can check this article to know the JEE Advanced competition level 2026.

 Number of Students applying for JEE Advanced: Every year approx 1.80 Lakh students register for JEE Adv.
 More number of students competing for a fixed number of seats at IITs will make the exam highly competitive.